tylertitsworth/5th-age-srd/Classes/Necromancer.md

 **Attack:** Intelligence + Level vs. PD

-**Hit:** 1d4 + Intelligence negative energy damage, and you heal hit points equal to half the damage dealt.
+**Hit:** 1d4 + Intelligence necrotic damage, and you heal hit points equal to half the damage dealt.

 **Miss:** Deal damage and heal hit points equal to your level.